srithon/BrightnessControl/README.md

 ## Installation
 *From the project root*

-**WITHOUT auto-reconfigure**
+The list of features that are enabled by default are under the `[features]` section in `Cargo.toml` Currently, there are no features enabled by default; this is denoted by the following line `default = []`

+**WITH DEFAULT FEATURES**
 ```
 cargo install --path . --root ~/.local/
 ```

-**WITH auto-reconfigure**
+**WITH OPTIONAL FEATURES**
-Pass in `--features auto-reconfigure` to `cargo` during installation
+During installation, pass in a space-separated list of the features that you want after `--features`

+The list of available features can be found in the `[features]` section in `Cargo.toml`

-The resulting command is below
+The resulting command is below; anything in square brackets is optional
 ```
-cargo install --features auto-reconfigure --path . --root ~/.local/
+cargo install --features [auto-reconfigure] [redshift] --path . --root ~/.local/
 ```

 ***